SYSPROG-JLS/S370BALEmulator/README.txt

 Second note:
 Commands work both in lower or UPPERCASE

+Third note:
+Here are some examples on how to use the srb command: srb 6:0d10    - stop execution when register 6 has the value decimal 10 srb 6:0x1ff   - stop execution when register 6 has the value hex 1ff To clear a register breakpoint issue the crb command in this format: crb 6         - clear the register breakpoint for register 6

 -------------------------------------------------------------------------------

 Notes on my user written Supervisor Call (SVC) numbers:

 Note: S370BALEmulator ONLY recognizes the following user-defined SVC numbers.
 None of the